kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/20c/images/redlandscape.jpg)

 It was Kent that engaged my feelings more fiercely than any other place I can remember’, said the American artist Alfred Cohen.
+He and his second wife Diana lived in Goudhurst, Benenden and Iden Green over a fifteen-year period, and took inspiration from the Kent countryside.

 ## Paul Nash {href=20c/20c-nash-biography}